Main focus > Batteries

 If you are affected by these obligations, we can guide you through the implementation process by showing you step-by-step the requirements and helping you introduce necessary measures to comply with the laws and regulations.

-The handling of batteries and accumulators is regulated by Directive 2006/66/EC of the European Parliament and of the Council of 6 September 2006 on batteries and accumulators and waste batteries and accumulators.
-The main objective of the Batteries Directive is to minimize the environmental impact of batteries and accumulators and waste batteries and accumulators and to contribute to the protection of the environment.
+The Directive 2006/66/EC of the European Parliament and of the Council of 6 September 2006 on batteries and accumulators and waste batteries and accumulators regulates the manufacture and disposal of batteries in the European Union.
+The primary objective of the Battery Directive is to minimise the negative impact of batteries and accumulators and waste batteries and accumulators on the environment, thus contributing to the protection, preservation and improvement of the quality of the environment.

 This Directive repeals Directive 91/157/EEC of the European Parliament and of the Council of 18 March 1991 on batteries and accumulators containing certain dangerous substances, which was in force until that date.

-Manufacturers, importers and distributors of batteries and accumulators who place batteries on the market for the first time on a commercial basis.
-In this case, you are considered the so-called first distributor.
+Producers, importers and distributors of batteries and accumulators who place batteries on the market for the first time on a professional basis.
+Basically any initial distributor is affected.

-According to 91/157/EEC, a manufacturer is any natural or legal person who places batteries or accumulators, including batteries or accumulators incorporated into appliances or vehicles, on the market in an EU member state.
-This can be the manufacturer of the batteries and accumulators, but also the reseller, regardless of whether he is established in the respective EU member state or distributes the products from a third country.
+According to 91/157/EEC, a producer is any natural or legal person who places batteries or accumulators, including batteries or accumulators incorporated into appliances or vehicles, on the market within the territory of any EU Member State.
+This either can be the producer of batteries and accumulators, but also the reseller, irrespective of whether the reseller is established in the respective EU Member State or places on the market of that Member State from a third country.

-In all countries of the EU you are already obliged to label your batteries and accumulators.
-In addition, we can advise you on producer responsibility in all EU member states where you have to fulfill further obligations and support and advise you on registration, notification, information obligations and all administrative steps.
+You already have to meet specific labelling requirements for your batteries and accumulators in all EU Member States.
+In addition, we can advise you on your producer responsibility in all EU member states where you have to fulfill further obligations and support you on the registration and reporting process as well as any other administrative requirements.

-All countries in the EU have take-back systems (battery and accumulator) for the collection and disposal (recycling) of used batteries to fulfill your obligations.
-For some types of batteries (e.g. industrial batteries) there are more extensive requirements, on which we will be happy to support and advise you.
+All Member States ensure that appropriate collection and recycling schemes are in place for waste portable batteries and accumulators.
+For some types of batteries (e.g. industrial batteries) there are more extensive requirements, on which we will be happy to advise you.

 ECOLOGICON GmbH